jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="universal-document" %}

+For security purposes, this example interview requires `admin` or `developer` privileges.
+You can find the source on GitHub and try it out on your own server.

 # <a name="adust_language_for_second_or_third_person"></a>Adjust Language for Second or Third Person

 You may want to have a single interview that can be used either by a